adrians5j/repropose/README.md

 ## Composing functions

 It's also possible to compose existing functions with a new set of props.
-Eg. a new `Car` function can be composed with the existing `Vehicle`:
+Although this was basically already done in the previous example, a more practical example would be composing the existing `Vehicle` function with a new set of props, thus creating a new `Car` function:

 ```javascript
 const Car = compose(